quong1/Homework4/README.md

 # Homework4
-Make the contract at the end of: https://coursetro.com/posts/code/102/Solidity-Mappings-&-Structs-Tutorial Compatible with solidity 0.5 or higher.
+Make the contract at the end of: https://coursetro.com/posts/code/102/Solidity-Mappings-&-Structs-Tutorial compatible with solidity 0.5 or higher.

 ## Dependencies:
 Install these prerequisites: